laisgrossel/laisgrossel.github.io/_teaching/Sexual_Selection_VIICLA.md

 In this theoretical and practical course, we studied the complex process of sexual selection.
 Specifically, we examined the evolution of sex and secondary sexual characteristics, the processes of intra- and intersexual selection, as well as post-copulatory sexual selection mechanisms such as cryptic female choice and sperm competition.
 Each of the five theoretical classes was taught by a specialist in the topic and was complemented by a practical class led by Professor Dr. Glauco Machado.<br>
 [This workshop](https://viiclaracnologia.wixsite.com/viicla/seleccionsexual?lang=pt) was conducted in partnership with Erika Marques, Solimary García, Diego Solano Brenes, Renato Chaves e Glauco Machado.
+You can check the files of all talks [here](https://g-spotlab.weebly.com/teaching.html) - in Portuguese.